-What motivated us to present a program like the one we witnessed when Dr. Whitson visited campus?
-I believe that the sense of intellectual discovery and the freedom to learn were nurtured from the very beginning of our educational system long ago in France, when our Sacred Heart education began.
-Our founders wanted to make plans for an education that would adapt with the times and grow as knowledge of the world grew: these plans were essential to a Sacred Heart education.
+Sacred Heart schools have nurtured a sense of intellectual discovery, as well as the freedom to learn, since the beginning of our educational system long ago in France.
+Our founders wanted to make plans for an educational program that would adapt to the times and allow students’ minds to expand as their knowledge of the world grew.

 At the time of the founding of the Society of the Sacred Heart in 1800 in Paris, the Religious of the Sacred Heart wanted to establish a system of educating girls and young women to be well-educated and influential members of their communities.

 The earliest members of the Society created a “Plan of Studies” at the beginning of 1805.
 Unique for its time, the Plan set down in writing the course of studies that Sacred Heart schools would offer to its students, while explaining that the plan would be flexible, allowing for growth and change.
 The Plan explained fully not only the goals of women’s education but detailed how students would be given the desire AND the ability to function as “examples and apostles” of clear thinking in a new and changing world.

 The world we live in now changes so rapidly that we often forget that the 19th century had also witnessed enormous societal and intellectual changes: the rise of the middle class, the beginning of the industrial revolution, changes in religious beliefs, changes in the importance of the role of women, the beginning of democracy in many countries.
 The Religious wanted their students to be exemplary in educational skills and in good works but always equipped to handle their responsibilities in a changing world.